118020020/graphrag-local-ollama/README.md

 ## 🤝 Contributing

-**Based on the original version by TheAiSingularity, which connects Ollama and GraphRAG, this version further fixes some bugs, makes it even easier for implementation, and adds the testing for the [Acquired Dataset for RAG Evaluation](https://www.kaggle.com/datasets/harrywang/acquired-podcast-transcripts-and-rag-evaluation/)**
+**Based on the original version by TheAiSingularity, which connects Ollama and GraphRAG, this version further fixes some bugs, makes it even easier for implementation, and adds the testing for the [Acquired Dataset for RAG Evaluation](https://www.kaggle.com/datasets/harrywang/acquired-podcast-transcripts-and-rag-evaluation/)**.

+**The default model used in the repo in llama3:8b and nomic-embed-text.**

 # 🚀 GraphRAG Local Ollama - Knowledge Graph